Shicheng-Guo/BIS180L_web/_posts/2019-04-11-0-bash_for_loops.md

     ls

 __Optional Exercise Four__: Write a for loop that runs the `water` command from the Sequence Alignment lab three times, (once per loop) each time using a different scoring matrix.
 Be sure that the results from each call to `water` is saved in a different file with the file name indicating the parameters that were used.
+Scoring matrices can be found at `ls /usr/share/EMBOSS/data/EBLOSUM*`.
+You can get a list of them by typing `ls /usr/share/EMBOSS/data/EBLOSUM* | xargs -n 1 basename

 ## Nested for Loops